Whenever someone asks where they should go in Scotland, my immediate answer is GLENCOE! (Complete with capitals and exclamation mark.)

 I’m sure you can see why?

-I’m looking forward to writing more about Glencoe (not least because it gives me yet more excuses to go back!).
+I’m looking forward to writing more about Glencoe (not least because it gives me yet more excuses to go back, as if I need them!).
 But in the meantime, I hope you enjoy the scenes from this post!

 Like this post?
 Pin it to read later!